Salma Fayed

-Salma Fayed an Egyptian poet was born on August 10, 1985, in Cairo.
+Salma Fayed (born August 10, 1985) is an Egyptian poet born in Cairo.
 Fayed has many poem collections mainly; “The memory of a messenger that was never assigned” collection which received many local prizes in Egypt, as well as, Arabic prizes, in addition to, the collection “Nightmares beyond the Mistake”, the collection “Isolation of a Stranger”, Fayed has several novels published mainly; “The Birth of an Orchid” and “The Black Ribbon”.

 Career

 Fayed published at some point her most acknowledged work, a collection of poems titled “The memory of a messenger that was never assigned”, by Dar Rawafed for Publishing and Distribution, as well as, the collection titled “Nightmares beyond the Mistake” that included a number of her poems.
 Fayed also published a third collection titled “the Isolation of a Stranger”, by Arab Scientific Publishers, Inc. in 176 pages that included poems about self – isolation, and homelands agony through poetic scenes surrounded by visions seeking the nature of human condition with its objectiveness and absurdness, in addition to, reflecting on the universe and existing problems expressing self- anxiety and seeking the faces of human truth hidden behind a false mask.
 In her collection of poems, Fayed attempted through a long exploring journey, to discover self and to find out the human being in relation to death, soul and life.
 The collection included 23 modern Arabic poems mainly; “A beginning”, “The Last Page”, “Which Way was the House”, “For this reason a suicide can take place”, “We Pray”, “Gun Powder”, “A train”, “Poison”, “Why the memory is hard”, (...) and other poems.

 Later Fayed moved to the novel world, as she published her first novel titled “The Birth of an Orchid”, by Dar Almasry for Publication and Distribution, in addition to, a second novel titled “The Black Ribbon”, by Dar Noon for Publication and distribution.
 The last novel discusses a city of dense lights of different colours and narrow streets in which lives a girl who has no idea about what took place three months earlier in a marginal spot in the city, definitely in that dark street, that is merely a hall in one of the sleeping city's houses, the loud city of heavy traffic as defined by Fayed on the cover page.